 | ACADEMICS | Majors & Minors | Computer Science

-** Students planning a Mathematics minor or a Computer Science/Mathematics double major should take math courses required for the Mathematics minor/major.Concentration in Big Data AnalyticsData is being generated at high speed, in large volumes, and by a variety of systems around the world.
-In such a data-driven and information-centric world, the ability to analyze information and make informed decisions is crucial to every field including business, medicine, the sciences, entertainment, and government.
-This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Present the project in at least one venuePresent the project in at least one venuePresent the project in at least one venue: 12 credits in addition to the Core, Elective, and Ancillary courses.
+* Students planning a mathematics minor or a computer science/mathematics double major should take MA 302 Probability and Statistics.** Students planning a mathematics minor or a computer science/mathematics double major should take math courses required for the mathematics minor/major.Concentration in Big Data AnalyticsData is being generated at high speed, in large volumes, and by a variety of systems around the world.
+In such a data-driven and information-centric world, the ability to analyze information and make informed decisions is crucial to every field, including business, medicine, the sciences, entertainment, and government.
+This concentration provides students with the skills, techniques, and knowledge needed to pursue a career in this field.Requirements for the Concentration in Big Data Analytics 12 credits in addition to the core, elective, and ancillary courses